lancachenet/lancachenet.github.io/pages/team.md

 ## Core Team

-_The Jekyll Core Team's responsibility is to ensure the development and community around the Jekyll ecosystem thrive._
+_The Core Team's responsibility is to ensure the development and community around the ecosystem thrive._

 * James "VibroAxe" Kinsman (@vibroaxe)
 * Jess "Mintopia" Smith (@mintopia)